sparameswaran/prov-concurrency-lambda/README.md

   ProvisionedConcurrencyConfig:
     ProvisionedConcurrentExecutions: 150  #Lower it from 150 -> 1 for quick deployment
   ```
-* Step function template `concurency_test_state_machine.asl.json` under statemachine folder, that uses iterator function to go through a list of objects and invoke target lambda function in parallel for each payload item.
+* Step function template [concurrency_test_state_machine.asl.json](statemachine/concurrency_test_state_machine.asl.json) under statemachine folder, that uses iterator function to go through a list of objects and invoke target lambda function in parallel for each payload item.
 	* There would be two separate step functions one to invoke reserved and other to invoke provisioned concurrency.
   * The step function acts as a load generator to test multiple parallel invocations of the same lambda function to test concurrency.
-* All of these are specified in a single SAM Template, `template.yaml`.
+* All of these are specified in a single SAM Template, [template.yaml](template.yaml).
+* Use the sample test payload [sample-test-input.json](sample-test-input.json) for testing the Step functions

 ### Steps:
 * Setup latest SAM tooling in local environment (or use AWS Cloud9 env).
 Refer to [SAM install documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)